-&lt;sup>24 HUD apparently concedes the pattern and practice claim set forth in Claim I is not moot, a concession compelled by Circuit precedent.
+33 HUD apparently concedes the pattern and practice claims set forth in Claim I of the original complaint and Claim II of the new complaint are not moot, a concession compelled by Circuit precedent.
 In Payne Enterprises, Inc. v.
 United States, 837 F.2d 486 (D.C.
 Cir.
 1988) ("Payne"), the D.C.
 Circuit rejected the government's claim of mootness for a pattern and practice FOIA claim, reasoning "even though a party may have obtained relief as to a specific request under the FOIA, this will not moot a claim that an agency policy or practice will impair the party's lawful access to information in the future."
 Id. at 491 (emphasis in original) (citation omitted).